Tsalright-Technologies/governance/README.md

 pull requests that may cross team boundaries.

-Ideally, teams should be split along boundaries that enhance the focus given to different facets of the Concourse project.
+Ideally, teams should be split along boundaries that enhance the focus given to different facets of the tsalright-s-crew project.
 Repositories should typically belong to a single team in order to encourage advocacy for different facets through collaboration.